Transforming the Heart of Kansas CityResurrection Downtown

 Resurrection Downtown is excited to continue building Christian community in the heart of downtown Kansas City.
 We are committed to making room for more people to worship, serve and grow with us, and to designing the right spaces for serving future generations.read more

-In just six years, we have seen Resurrection Downtown grow from a collection of individuals into a vibrant and diverse community in downtown Kansas City.
+In just seven years, we have seen Resurrection Downtown grow from a collection of individuals into a vibrant and diverse community in downtown Kansas City.
 God has made seemingly impossible things.read more

 December 2009 Resurrection Downtown launched.
 Average worship attendance was 187 Adults.